datasciencecampus/SigNow_ONS_Turing/README.md

 This project was generated from a collaboration with [The Alan Turing Institute](https://www.turing.ac.uk/) and [The Data Science Campus](https://datasciencecampus.ons.gov.uk/) at [The Office for National Statistics](https://www.ons.gov.uk/).

 Developers of this project include Craig Scott (ONS), Emma Small (ONS) and Lingyi Yang (The Alan Turing Institute).
-Lingyi Yang created the code in the signow/signature_functions folder which is used in the generation of the signature terms.
-The implementation of this repository is a modified version of the code used in the academic paper: Nowcasting with Signatures Methods (Cohen et al., 2023).
-The code that generates the outputs for this paper can be found [here](https://github.com/lingyiyang/nowcasting_with_signatures).
+Lingyi Yang created the code in the signow/signature_functions folder which is used in the extraction of the signature terms.
+The implementation of this repository is a modified version of the code used in the paper: Nowcasting with Signatures Methods ([Cohen et al., 2023](https://arxiv.org/pdf/2305.10256.pdf)).
+The code that generates the outputs for this paper can be found [here](https://github.com/alan-turing-institute/Nowcasting_with_signatures).

 Special thanks to Philip Lee (ONS) and Dylan Purches (ONS) for their valuable feedback and code review throughout this project.